Quick Summary

 Moral: Greed for material wealth can lead to unintended consequences.

 It was afraid that it could never fly to faraway lands, but a little bird always dreamed about flying for ‘such a long way’.
 A fierce storm came one day, and the gusts captured the little bird.
 The bird was looking for a way up in the middle of the storm.
 The bird flew despite its fear and spread its wings throughout the storm.
-Fear had to be overcome, it discovered, to reach dreams, and courage brings more reward than anyone expected.
+Fear had to be overcome, it was discovered, to reach dreams, and courage brings more reward than anyone expected.

 Moral: The first step to achieving your dreams is overcoming fear.